wihal/wihal/README.md

 ## Hello 👋
-My name is Willi, I am a guy from from Germany 🚩who is **interested in Minecraft Development 👀** ,but i actually only write scripts.
+My name is Willi, I am a guy from from Germany 🚩who is **interested in App and Minecraft Development 👀**, but i actually only write scripts.
-I only program when I have time and feel like it.
 If you are interested in what I am working on, **have a look at my repositories📙**.

 I think that was all, if you found a mistake or want to know more about me then **write me via Discord Willi#6392 📬**